 - To delete a Trusted Manager (not the final one): This procedure assumes that there is at least one configured read-write community.
 There are currently two or more Trusted Managers.
 The taglist for columns for all rows in the snmpCommunityTable are currently set to MGR.
 This procedure must be done from one of the existing trusted managers, but not the one that is being deleted.
 Remove the appropriate row from the snmpTargetAddrTable; The change takes effect immediately.
 The deleted trusted manager cannot access the device.
 The agent automatically removes the row in the snmpTargetAddrExtTable. - To delete the final Trusted Manager: This procedure assumes that there is at least one configured read-write community.
 There is currently only one Trusted Manager.
 The taglist for columns for all rows in the snmpCommunityTable are currently set to MGR.
-This procedure must be done from the final Trusted Manager. - 1.
-Set the value of the TransportTag field on each row in the snmpCommunityTable to the empty string. - 2.
+This procedure must be done from the final Trusted Manager. - Set the value of the TransportTag field on each row in the snmpCommunityTable to the empty string. - 2.
 Remove the appropriate row from the snmpTargetAddrTable; The change takes effect immediately.
 All managers can now access the device.
-The agent automatically removes the row in the snmpTargetAddrExtTable. - Using Web interface: Under the Configuration tab, choose System, Management, SNMP, and then click SNMP Trusted Managers.
-The Web now displays the table.
-Use the Submit button for applying your configuration.
-Use the check boxes for deleting.
+The agent automatically removes the row in the snmpTargetAddrExtTable. - Web interface: SNMP Trusted Managers table (Setup menu > Administration tab > SNMP folder > SNMP Trusted Managers).
+Click the Apply button for applying your configuration.
+Use the check boxes for deleting. - CLI: